 In the document, the department emphasises that extra pay for the best teachers rather than the traditional across-the-board rises were the way to solve the teaching recruitment crisis.
 This would be explained further in a Green Paper on the profession to be published later this year, but yesterday's document makes clear the Government's determination to tie pay to performance and to pay teachers partly by results.

-It says: "The Government intends to look at sophisticated methods of assessment linked to standards and the meeting of teachers' personal targets, including those related to pupil performance.
+It says: "The Government intends to look at sophisticated methods of assessment linked to performance and standards and the meeting of teachers' personal targets, including those related to pupil performance.

 "It is important that the arrangements should reward teachers doing a good job in difficult schools as well as in successful schools."